Skip to content

 7 Success factors for the introduction of innovation management

 Companies expect great challenges, especially in the introduction of innovation management.
 If fundamental mistakes are made here or if important decisions are missed, this can cause problems throughout the entire process.
-Therefore, organizations must pay attention to the following success factors in all cases:
+Therefore, companies must pay attention to the following success factors in all cases:

 Therefore, a company must build up a positive innovation culture where innovations are welcome and encouraged.
 Measures to promote a culture of innovation are implemented at various levels:

-• Raising employee awareness of innovation, e. g. through communication measures.
+• Raising employee awareness of innovation, e.g. through communication measures.

-• Motivation, e. g. incentives for promoting innovation.
+• Motivation, e.g. incentives for promoting innovation.

-• Active involvement of employees, e. g. through innovation competitions.
+• Active involvement of employees, e.g. through innovation competitions.

-• Creation of spaces and structures for innovation, e. g. flat hierarchies, freedom and resources.
+• Creation of spaces and structures for innovation, e.g. flat hierarchies, freedom and resources.

 Innovation is not something that only a limited, elitist circle of employees does or is even boosted by the innovation manager.
 Innovation must be actively initiated and supported by all employees.
 That is why the innovation manager must involve all employees in a targeted manner.